Commands in German

 Well Done! 🎉

-Let's move on to learning some informal commands.
+Now let’s move on to informal commands.

 Informal Commands